 Public space is not neutral.
 Access to it, and what you can do in it, is controlled by a range of authorities with responsibilities ranging from policing to licensing.
 Planners are among those who enact what in our recent report, Queering Public Space,1 we have labelled ‘authorised public space discourse’ through their role in determining what types of land use and structures can go where.
 This has shaped the development of towns and communities and the patterns of activity therein.

 An example is the changes proposed in the Planning White Paper to the planning system in England.
 The privileging of ‘growth’ that these changes involve could lead to poorly conceived and uneven development.
-They also risk producing ‘loser’ areas.
+They also risk producing ‘loser’ groups.
 While this process is unlikely to be as overtly racialised as the way in which traditional African American communities continue to have their land designated for toxic industrial developments in Louisiana, it illustrates how planners can make choices or impose them upon people.2

 Furthermore, assumptions internalised in the early history of planning3 have had significant legacy effects.
 Through the application of use classes which reflect early 20th century assumptions about economics, planning has privileged certain types of activity and marginalised others.
 Resulting divisions into economic and residential areas drew on contemporary ideas about masculine and feminine spaces.4 Moreover, in the view of hugely influential planning pioneers such as Patrick Geddes, residential areas were primarily sites of moral order,5 structured around the nuclear, heterosexual family.
 Similar thinking shaped the recommendations of the 1918 Tudor Walters report on housing and was explicitly referenced in the US Supreme Court’s Euclid v Ambler decision that institutionalised planning there in 1926.

-It is only in recent decades that attention has increasingly turned to the long-term consequences of these fundamental assumptions, on which so much planning has been based.
+It is only in recent decades that attention has increasingly turned to the long-term consequences of these fundamental assumptions on which so much planning has been based.
 For instance, the detrimental effects of historic transport planning on women6 are now well documented, although rarely addressed.
 LGBTQ+ people, whom Geddes saw as outside the ‘normal rhythms of life’, have been equally marginalised in planning policy.
-The emergence of what are increasingly referred to as ‘gaybourhoods’ in liminal, run-down areas such as Manchester’s Canal Street7 from the 1950s owed little to planning.
+The emergence of what are increasingly referred to as ‘gayborhoods’ in liminal, run-down areas such as Manchester’s Canal Street7 from the 1950s owed little to planning.
 Yet their displacement in favour of redevelopments such as the scheme which prompted the removal of Liverpool’s gay district from Queen Square to Stanley Street in the 1970s8 was very much shaped by planning approaches that privileged businesses over people and ignored some groups of people entirely.

 LGBTQ+ people’s invisibility often results in their needs being overlooked – including, for example, the need to cater for distinctive health issues9 discreetly in what can still be a very homophobic society.
 Yet it is only now in 2021 that the first purpose-built LGBT+ youth and community centre is about to open in Manchester’s Sidney Street.10 In a signal statement of acceptance, this new building both articulates the LGBTQ+ presence in public space and reflects an entitlement to public support, for it is the first such centre to be fully funded from the public purse anywhere in Europe.